GitExl/CTViewer/docs/scene_scripts/dialogue.md

 ### `$C4 choice <string index> <choice lines> bottom`

+- `string index` byte: the string index to display
+- `choice lines` byte: 2 bits where the choice lines end, and 2 more bits where they start
+- `position`: where to show the textbox

 Displays a textbox with dialogue and a choice on the last page.
 The textbox is positioned at the bottom.

 ---

 ### `$C8 ui <ui>`

-Opens a UI dialog.
+- `ui` byte: what UI dialog to display.
     - If `$00`, the character switch UI will open.
   - If `$01`, the load game UI will open.
 Bit `$40` has an unknown special meaning.
   - If `$02`, the save game UI will open.
 Bit `$40` has an unknown special meaning.
   - If only bit `$80` is set, it will open the shop UI for that shop index.
   - If bits `$C0` are set, it will open the rename UI for that given player character.

+Opens a special UI dialog.